poddardelhi/kv_eeScrapper/README.md

-# Data Analysis of real state in Tallinn & Data collection through webscarpping
+# Data Analysis of real state in Tallinn & Data collection through webscrapping

 This is ongoing project which uses python's webscrapping library scrapy to scrap the Estonian realstate website KV.EE.
 The phases of project are: